pinalikefruit/ethernaut/README.md

 ### Preventative Techniques

-> Dont push any relevant or secret information in your smart contract.
+> Dont push any relevant or secret data in your smart contract NEVER.

 ## License